Tarpon can tolerate a variety of environments and often travels upstream into freshwater.

 • Swims in schools during the day; the same large groups can be found in the same area for years.

-• One of Florida’s premier game fish, but cannot be fished commercially.
+• One of Florida’s premier game fish, but it cannot be fished commercially.
 Most recreational anglers practice catch-and-release.
-A special tag must be purchased from the state to keep the fish as a trophy.
+A special tag must be purchased from the State to keep the fish as a trophy.

 • Has been identified in fossil records dating back some 135 million years ago to the Upper Cretaceous Period.